A538 road

+The A538 road runs beneath both runways via two separate tunnels.
+Part of the road is exposed between both runways of Manchester Airport.

 The A538 is a road in England linking Macclesfield, Cheshire to Altrincham in Greater Manchester, through Prestbury, Wilmslow and Hale and providing access to Manchester Airport and the M56 motorway.
 The road is a Primary route between the A34 Junction in Wilmslow and Manchester Airport / M56 motorway.